 In 1987 Steyer approached David Swensen, Yale’s CIO, to manage a portion of Yale’s endowment for no fee to prove himself.
 After Farallon’s initial success, other college endowments followed Yale’s example.
 By then, hedge funds were now charging 2% of assets under management and 20% of the profits.

 It’s a small world because I literally see Tom, who is now retired from Farallon, at our tennis club every week.
-He’s been making political waves and might even consider running for President in 2020.
+He’s been making political waves and announced in July 2019 that he’s running for president in 2020 and spending $100 million of his own money on his campaign!

 Whether you’re a billionaire or a recent graduate, we’re all the same on the tennis court, so learn a social sport already.
 And for those of you still spending lots of your money on a car, Tom drives a ~7 year old Honda Accord!